TanuShree250698/git-github/README.md

 # git-github
-My anme is Tanu Shree
+My name is Tanu Shree and I'm from KIIT.